gromson/back-test/README.md

 To start private server instantly, import of the big amount of messages can be considered to run in the goroutine.

+### Database

+MongoDB was chosen only for challenge task purpose, not sure I'd been using it for the real life application.